ArduPilot/MethodicConfigurator/BLOG.md

 Follow these steps before the flight:

-1. Download the `copter-magfit-helper.lua` and `advance-wp.lua` scripts from [Scripted MagFit flightpath generation](https://discuss.ardupilot.org/t/scripted-magfit-flightpath-generation/97536) and put them on the micro SDCard's `APM/scripts` folder
+1. Download the `advance-wp.lua` scripts from [Scripted MagFit flightpath generation](https://discuss.ardupilot.org/t/scripted-magfit-flightpath-generation/97536) and put it on the micro SDCard's `APM/scripts` folder
 1. insert the SD-Card on the flight controller
 1. connect your flight controller to the PC
+1. Make sure your PC has internet connection
 1. On *ArduPilot Methodic Configurator* select `24_inflight_magnetometer_fit_setup.param` on the *Current intermediate parameter file:* Combobox.
+1. When asked if you want to download the .lua script from internet answer yes.
+1. When asked if you want to upload the .lua script to the FC answer yes.
 1. Read the documentation links inside the `24_inflight_magnetometer_fit_setup.param documentation`
 1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
 1. Press `Upload selected params to FC, and advance to next file` button.